baconjs/bacon.js/README.md

 `property.subscribe(f)` subscribes a handler function to property.
 If there's a current value, an `Initial` event will be pushed immediately. `Next` event will be pushed on updates and an `End` event in case the source EventStream ends.
+Returns a function that you call to unsubscribe.

 `property.onValue(f)` similar to eventStream.onValue, except that also pushes the initial value of the property, in case there is one.
 See Function Construction rules below for different forms of calling this method.
+Just like `subscribe`, thie method returns a function for unsubscribing.

 `property.onValues(f)` like onValue, but splits the value (assuming its an array) as function arguments to `f`

 `property.onEnd(f)` subscribes a callback to stream end.
 The function will be called when the source stream of the property ends.
+Just like `subscribe`, thie method returns a function for unsubscribing.

 `property.assign(obj, method, [param...])` calls the method of the given object with each value of this Property.
 You can optionally supply